imserez/fpga-counter/README.md

 ## Features

-- 16-bit counter with enable control
+- 32-bit counter with enable control and parameters
-- Clock divider 100MHz -> 1 Hz
+- Clock divider wiht parameters 100MHz -> 1 Hz for visual purposes in FPGA
-- 7-segment decoder BCD to segments
+- 7-segment decoder BCD to segments.
+Displays the hex number in the 7-segment
+- 7-segment selector to activate an with active-low.
+Based on clock at 1Khz chooses which 7-seg activate, only one at a time.
+- Choose the bits of 32-bit counter that are for each 7-segment display.
+Display 0=[3:0], Display 1=[7:4]
 - Asynchronous reset
 - Hardware verified on Nexys A7